CPScript/awesome-hacking/README.md

 </details>

 * Step three:
-Once you switch into tty5 you will need to type `echo 'c' | tee -a /proc/sysrq-trigger`.
+You need to type `echo 'c' | tee -a /proc/sysrq-trigger`.
 This command is used to trigger a kernel panic on a Linux system.
 <details closed>
 <summary>How does this work?</summary>
 <br>